 - Transmission and Distribution — Since 2000, we have invested approximately $15.6 billion to upgrade and expand our transmission and distribution infrastructure.
 Over the next three years, we plan to invest more than $4.3 billion to help ensure that we maintain our high level of reliability and keep electricity flowing to the increasing number of customers in our region.

 Forecasting and planning go hand in hand with participation in the legislative and regulatory process, especially related to proposed laws or rules that impact our customers and shareholders.
 In addition to working with state and local legislators and policy-makers, we maintain an office and staff in Washington, D.C., to interact with Congress and with agencies including:

 - Department of Energy

 - Environmental Protection Agency

 We use outside firms to assist our efforts and support coalitions and trade organizations that engage in lobbying activities.
-Expenses associated with operating our Washington office in 2012 were about $15.5 million.
+Expenses associated with operating our Washington office in 2015 were about $12.86 million.
 We also participate in the regulatory process through industry groups and committees to communicate our positions.
-These groups and committees include the Utility Air Regulatory Group, the Utility Water Act Group, the Utility Solid Waste Activities Group and Edison Electric Institute.
+These groups and committees include the Utility Air Regulatory Group, the Utility Water Act Group, the Utility Solid Waste Activities Group, Edison Electric Institute and the Nuclear Energy Institute.